kjconway5/microcontrollerOven/README.md

   setup mode was also implemented.
 For extra credit, I implemented the ability for the OLED to alternate between an inverted and a non-inverted state after the timer has run out while in the cooking mode.
 The key concepts used in this lab were **C programming**, **event driven programming**, **finite state machines**, reading the prvided finite state machine diagrams, and using interrupts to utilize our finite state machine to start certain processes.
+For this lab I worked on the Lab07_main.c file, all other files were provided to me by my intructor.

 Example Video: [https://drive.google.com/file/d/1ExnI1JbU4NZyMG4CQCu1borJtuADqtFk/view?usp=sharing]